textury/arkb/README.md

 npm install -g arkb
 ```

-> **Note:** The installation of arkb needs that node >=15.11.0 or you will get an error even you successfully have the arkb installed.
-For managing multiple active nodejs, we recommend you have [nvm](https://github.com/nvm-sh/nvm) installed on your computer, then you can switch different node in a simple command.
+> **Note:** The installation of arkb needs node >=15.11.0 or you will get an error when using `arkb`.
+To manage multiple active nodejs, we recommend you have [nvm](https://github.com/nvm-sh/nvm) installed on your computer, then you can switch different node in a simple command.

 And run: